vocdoni/vocdoni-manager-backend/manager/README.md

             "merkleRoot": "0fa34cb...",    // hex received from gateway "merkleTreeUri": "ipfs://abc23454cbf",   // received from gateway
             "target": "1234", // targetId
+            "ephemeral": true, // flag that decides wether ephemeral identities are created for the non validated members or not
             "createdAt": "2000-05-14T15:52:00.741Z"
         }
     },